-- (1) The financial statements and Notes set out on pages 1 to 56, including: - (i) Complying with Australian Accounting Standards and other mandatory professional reporting requirements; and - (ii) Giving a true and fair view of the Company's financial position as at 30 June 2025 and of its performance for the financial year ended on that date. - (2) There are reasonable grounds to believe that NBN Co will be able to pay its debts as and when they become due and payable.
+- (1) The financial statements and Notes set out on pages 162 to 217 are in accordance with the Corporations Act 2001 (Cth) and the Public Governance, Performance and Accountability Act 2013 (Cth) (PGPA Act), including: - (i) Complying with Australian Accounting Standards, the Corporations Regulations 2001 (Cth) and other mandatory professional reporting requirements; and - (ii) Giving a true and fair view of the Company's financial position as at 30 June 2025 and of its performance for the financial year ended on that date. - (2) There are reasonable grounds to believe that NBN Co will be able to pay its debts as and when they become due and payable. - (3) The Consolidated entity disclosure statement on page 218 is true and correct.